helmetwearer/django-excel-response/README.md

 use the 2nd arg passed when defining the class
 + force_csv - forcibly respond with csv, defaults to False
 + encoding - defaults to 'utf8'
-+sheet_name - defaults to 'Sheet 1'
++ sheet_name - defaults to 'Sheet 1'
-+blanks_for_none - replace None values with '', defaults to True +auto_adjust_width - adjust width of each column automatically, defaults to True
++ blanks_for_none - replace None values with '', defaults to True
++ auto_adjust_width - adjust width of each column automatically, defaults to True